 Murasaki glanced over her shoulder and shook her head, her long purple hair brushing over the shoulders of her black blazer.
 She snorted at Riko and Momoko before turning back to her own exam paper.

 Kambei Sensei narrowed her eyes and curled her lower lip up, almost touching her nose.
 Her face turned red and then purple.
 She raised her hand and pointed at Riko, her finger wagging in the air.
-Then she toppled forwards and landed face-first on her desk.
+Then she toppled forward and landed face-first on her desk.

 The scratching of pencils continued.
 Riko glanced at Momoko.
 They turned towards Kambei Sensei in unison.
 She had slumped onto her desk.
 They leapt to their feet, knocking their chairs back.
 Murasaki also stood, pulling her katana from the desk holster.
 She took a step towards Kambei Sensei and then froze.